ssbc/ssb-ebt/README.md

 `origin` is the SSB feed ID of the peer who created the block, `destination` is the SSB feed ID of the peer being blocked, and `blocking` is a boolean that indicates whether to enable the block (`true`) or to unblock (`false`).

+`formatName` is optional and used to specify the specific EBT instance, otherwise the first where isFeed is `true` for `origin` is used.

 Returns undefined, always.